-- Persons with substance use disorders.
+- People with substance use disorders.

-- Adults released from correctional facilities.
+- Adults re-entering the community after being released from correctional facilities.

 Up to $700,000 in interest-free loans is available for eligible organizations, depending on location.